netzpirat/guard-rspectacle/README.md

 :keep_failed => false          # Keep failed examples and add them to the next run again.
                                # default: true

-:keep_failed => false          # Keep pending examples and add them to the next run again.
+:keep_pending => false         # Keep pending examples and add them to the next run again.
                                # default: true

 :all_after_pass => false       # Run all specs after all examples have passed again after failing.